 Uber listed on the New York Stock Exchange (NYSE) on 10 May 2019.

 Uber is offering 180 million shares, with expected net proceeds of approximately $8.4bn - based on the middle of the $44-50 range.
 The total number of shares considered after this offering and private placement is 1,676,959,021, leading us to suggest a valuation of $73.78bn - $83.85bn.
 This is lower than some other brokers, as we have excluded optional shares and unexercised warrants.

 These figures are a far cry from the biggest giants of the tech world - Amazon and Apple - which hve both achieved trillion-dollar valuations.
 However, if the ride-hailing app does indeed achieve $80 billion, this will put it well ahead of the values of traditional car manufacturer Ford Motor Co (All Sessions) and electric car company Tesla Motors Inc (All Sessions).
 Competitor Lyft pales in comparison, with its valuation hitting $24.3 billion during its IPO.

 Why did Uber list on the stock market?

-Uber listed on the stock market because the board agreed that it was time for the business to go public.
-This was a departure from the approach of previous CEO, Travis Kalanick, who tried to delay going public as long as possible.
-Current CEO, Dara Khosrowshahi, felt that Uber already had all the disadvantages of a being a public company – a reference to the negative media attention it has received due to its financial and legal battles – without being able to enjoy the advantages.
+Uber is launching an IPO because the board agrees that it’s time for the business to go public.
+This is a departure from the approach of previous CEO, Travis Kalanick, who tried to delay going public as long as possible.
+Current CEO, Dara Khosrowshahi, feels that Uber already has all the disadvantages of a being a public company – a reference to the negative media attention it has received due to its financial and legal battles – without being able to enjoy the advantages.
 There are of course great benefits in going public – primarily to raise capital to expand the business, instead of having to borrow the money.
 It can also help generate publicity and boost reputation.
-Khosrowshahi claims that the previous CEO was fully on board with his IPO plans.
+Khosrowshahi claims that the previous CEO is now fully on board with his IPO plans.

 Who are Uber's investors?